bennymi/ato-ui/src/docs/guides/get-started/1-installation.md

 ## Update Layout

 Next we need to setup the root `+layout.svelte` file by importing `uno.css`.
 You can also do [style resetting](https://unocss.dev/guide/style-reset) like tailwind does.
 You can then import a theme from `ato-ui/themes/...` or use a custom one that you created in our [designer](/designer) page.
-Our themes also all have a class name that is the same as the css file name, so make sure to add it to a wrapping `div`.
+The theme should be added as a `data-theme` attribute, with the same name as the css file name, so make sure to add it to a wrapping `div`, either inside your layout or in the top level `app.html` file.
 You can see all our themes in our [styles repo page](https://github.com/bennymi/ato-ui/tree/main/src/lib/styles/themes).

 ```svelte title="./src/routes/+layout.svelte" {3,9}
 <script lang="ts">